RossGeerlings/webstor/README.md

                         Add domains for zone transfers from a file.
   --CLEAR-DOMAINS, -zC  Clears all DNS domains stored in DB.
   --LIST-DOMAINS, -zL   Lists all DNS domains stored in DB.
+  --LIST-OUTSIDE, -e    Prints a list of all names and IPs from our zone
+                        transfers that are outside defined net ranges.
   --SQL-CREDS SQLCREDSFILE, -q SQLCREDSFILE
                         Use SQL credentials in file at specified path.
 ~~~